jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Ghorazagh.md

 RacialMods:
 Languages: Aklo; chemical communication
 SQ:
+SpecialAbilities:
+  Bloodsense (Su): >
+    A ghorazagh notices living creatures within 60 feet just as if it possessed the blindsight ability.
+  Bloodspray (Su): >
-SpecialAbilities: Bloodsense (Su) A ghorazagh notices living creatures within 60 feet just as if it possessed the blindsight ability.
-Bloodspray (Su) Once every 1d4 rounds, a ghorazagh can unleash a 20-foot cone of blood and eldritch enzymes.
+    Once every 1d4 rounds, a ghorazagh can unleash a 20-foot cone of blood and eldritch enzymes.
 Any living creature struck by a ghorazagh's bloodspray must make a DC 25 Fortitude save or be affected as by the spell slow.
 A slowed creature struck by a ghorazagh's bloodspray a second time must make an additional save or be paralyzed.
 These effects last for 2d6 rounds.
 A ghorazagh can also consciously alter its enzymes, producing a spray that removes all effects of this ability.
 The save DC is Constitution-based.
+  Chemical Communication (Ex): >
-Chemical Communication (Ex) Ghorazaghs can communicate with other ghorazaghs within 60 feet via pheromone transmission.
+    Ghorazaghs can communicate with other ghorazaghs within 60 feet via pheromone transmission.
 In a ghorazagh hive, this range extends to cover the entire hive.
 This is a silent and instantaneous mode of communication that only ghorazaghs can understand.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: